 The Plaza de Armas in Arequepa became our central resting place.
 Each tour of the city was bookended by a rest in the park.
 The block-wide plaza was home to a large fountain, communal meeting point of local Peruvian and pigeons adoringly pecking away at the bountiful feed sold by vendors.
 The city was surrounded by the a never-ending maze of canyons, three daunting volcanoes and sprawling desert with endless volcanic dust.
 We started off our explorations with a tour of the some churches and religious centers.
 The dated structure evoke awe in there enormity and grandiosity but the unquestioned catholic commitment leaves me with a bad taste.
 The endurance of architecture of the 400 year old city is only emphasized by survival of a volcano eruption sweeping away part of the city.
 The building seem to reflect the same altitude of endurance that is evident in Peruvians.

 "At least I know what I getting myself into."
 I turn back to the cliff and proceed by placing more pieces of protection than my usually adrenaline seeker self is used to.
 "The goal of this cliff was to climb faster then the falling rocks."
 I joked to Ian after my climb.
 The unique rock provided an exciting climbing experience that I would be inclined to return to soon.
 But I must follow my mother advice when she told me to try everything at least once.
 It was either that or make sure you stay safe.
-Sometimes it´s hard to recall motherly advice.
+Sometimes it´s h

 No comments: